This Title Speaks for Itself..

 I Know I can No Longer Work with them Safely without Help.

-“Hormonal Male Swans” are Mentally Altered during their Reproductive Season. -“Dr. Jekyll – Mr. Hyde”
+“Hormonal Male Swans” are Mentally Altered during their Reproductive Season.

-I will add a Note here… We have Known some Cobs that have an Aggressive Attitude Year Round..
-Less so in the Summer..
-But, Never Easy Going..
+We have Known some Cobs that have an Aggressive Attitude Year Round..

 Territorial Behavior may Include..
-You can not get Near the Pond.
+You CAN NOT get Near the Pond.

 We have known Mature Cobs that Chase Cars, Trucks, People on Bikes,

-Joggers, Walkers, Folks with Strollers, etc..
+Joggers, Walkers, Folks with Strollers, Dog Walkers, etc..

-LAWN MOWERS, Weed Whackers, Loud Engine Noise..
+Weed Whackers, Loud Engine Noise..

 FedEx and Postal Trucks and their Delivery Workers.

-We heard Stories of a Black Australian Cob, who would weigh about 20 Pounds, that would CHASE Fire Engines..
-Hated the Sirens..
+We heard Stories of a Black Australian Cob, who would weigh about 20 Pounds,

 During the Winter Months Healthy Mute Cobs Increasingly